SIsilicon/WorldEdit-BE-Docs/docs/usage/brushes.md

 ;brush overlay <pattern> [radius] [depth] [mask]
 ```

 The overlay brush replaces blocks exposed to the sky with a pattern of choice, like dirt or grass.
-For example, `/wedit:br overlay dirt 3 2` creates a brush of radius 3 that will overlay dirt 2 blocks deep in an affected surface.
+For example, `;br overlay dirt 3 2` creates a brush of radius 3 that will overlay dirt 2 blocks deep in an affected surface.
 The mask parameter lets you choose what blocks count as a surface.

 ### Structure/Clipboard brush